 Health centres and hospitals are in charge of arranging statutory rehabilitation for people with disabilities.

 The help and care a person with disabilities needs can be arranged using informal care.

 Service accommodation and institutional care

 Service accommodation in Finland is arranged for people with severe disabilities, who need regular assistance in daily matters at certain times throughout the day.
 Institutional care guarantees that a person received continual round-the-clock care.

 Family care is round-the-clock care in a private home.
-As a disability service it is in particular organised as a service for handicapped people.
+As a disability service it is in particular organised as a service for persons with disabilities.

 Adaptation and rehabilitation guidance